 As demand grows for more affordable and convenient healthcare plans, Redirect Health is spreading word about its unique solution that leverages a self-insurance model and care logistics concierge.
 Next stop: the Workplace Benefits Renaissance tradeshow happening March 1 in New Orleans.
 More than 500 brokers, agents, advisers and business owners will have an opportunity to learn about new workplace strategies, participate in networking events and garner new business.

-Uncertainty and confusion define today’s healthcare landscape as the Trump Administration and elected officials grapple with the hotly debated “Repeal and Replace” effort.
+Uncertainty and confusion define today’s healthcare landscape as the Trump Administration and elected officials grapple with the hotly debated “Repeal and Replace” and American Healthcare Act efforts.

 Landscape contractors, and many contractors in general, have specific healthcare needs that are ideally fulfilled using a self-insurance model.
 Redirect Health Enrollment Manager Clay Perry breaks down the benefits of this model in the latest issue of the Arizona Landscape Contractor Association’s Influencer Magazine.
 Check out the full story to see what the government really requires and how landscape contractors can put an end to overpaying.